Nursing Home Abuse Lawyers & Lawsuits: The Definitive Guide

 3. Signs & Types of Exploitation: Scamming the Vulnerable

 The history of assisted living facilities is tainted by regular instances of elderly exploitation.
-By saying this, we’re not trying to imply it is a normal behavior.
+By saying this, we’re not trying to imply it is normal behavior.
 Warshafsky Law Firm has worked with many types of nursing home abuse – we are no stranger to the greed of individuals who work with the elderly on day to day basis.
-In assisted living center, this can be anyone from a doctor or nurse to caregiver or stranger.
+In an assisted living center, this can be anyone from a doctor or nurse to caregiver or stranger.

 In most cases, exploitation of the elderly is for financial gain.
 Friends, family members, and even religious leaders have made the effort to profit from the vulnerability of the elderly.
 If you have a parent who suffers from a mental disease like dementia, they are at an even greater risk of being targeted for financial exploitation.
 In one very recent case, a North Carolina caregiver was convicted of financial exploitation, draining an elderly man’s entire life savings.